webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Has-a-Thousand-Faces.md

 ---
 aliases:
-  - Has a Thousand Faces
+- "Has a Thousand Faces"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/
-title: Has a Thousand Faces
-collection: Foci
-kind: Compendium
 ---

 ## Has a Thousand Faces
 You can change your appearance to look like anyone else.